SQream/sqream_docs/sql/sql_functions/scalar_functions/date_and_time/extract.rst

 Extracts a date or time part from a ``DATE`` or ``DATETIME`` value.

-.. note:: SQream DB also supports the SQL Server :ref:`DATEPART<datepart>` syntax, which contains more date parts for use.
+.. note:: Blue also supports the SQL Server :ref:`DATEPART<datepart>` syntax, which contains more date parts for use.

 Syntax
 ==========